 By the late 1910s, he was publishing his own capital-city newspaper, Jingbao (literally “The Capital”) and developing his academic thought as a teacher at Peking University.
-He was perhaps China’s premier journalist, and he still had to slip into exile in Japan in 1919 after openly supporting the May Fourth student movement.
+He was perhaps China’s premier journalist; even so, he still had to slip into exile in Japan in 1919 after openly supporting the May Fourth student movement.

 Shao left an impressive mark on his students, perhaps none more so than a penniless young leftist working in the university library, Mao Zedong.

-Mao, then still an obscurity to most of the outside world, remembered Shao fondly to journalist Edgar Snow.
+As a guerrilla, Mao — still at that time an obscurity to most of the outside world — remembered Shao fondly to journalist Edgar Snow.
 In contrast to many other Peking University scholars who gave the provincial twentysomething short shrift, Shao “helped me very much.
 He was a lecturer in the Journalism Society, a liberal, and a man of fervent idealism and fine character.”
 Word is that Shao even loaned Mao money.